-When we talk about Smart City, then we talk about complex and interdependent social and technology system.
-This system is based on its ability to recognize the real pain of the city, and then, in collaboration with stakeholders from private sector, academy sector, citizens and city government, to find the best way and resources to solve existing challenges and to make different predictions.
+The global initiative Smart City is based on sharing ideas to solve urban challenges, and in collaboration with stakeholders from private and academy sectors, citizens and city government, find the best way and resources to solve existing challenges and create tangible solutions.

-The Dubrovnik smart parking project results from the decisions of the City of Dubrovnik and the utility company Sanitat Dubrovnik d.o.o. to implement smart parking in the entire urban area.
-For this purpose, they provided the necessary funds and announced a tender, which resulted in the realization of a smart parking project, which in technological and network terms is based on state-of-the-art technology.
-This project is part of a range of activities under the umbrella “Dubrovnik Smart City” project, stemming from the “Strategy of Smart City Dubrovnik”, a strategic document with which Dubrovnik decided to develop in the direction of the smart city.
+The Dubrovnik smart parking project is a collaboration between the City of Dubrovnik and the utility company Sanitat Dubrovnik d.o.o. to roll out smart parking in the city.
+The project was achieved through funding from Hrvatski Telekom who opened it up to tender.
+The project is part of a range of activities under the umbrella “Dubrovnik Smart City” project, stemming from the “Strategy of Smart City Dubrovnik”, a strategic document which the city used to developed their smart city.

-Partners of Hrvatski Telekom in the deployment were Mobilisis, manufacturer of sensors for vehicle detection and displays for traffic participants and IoT sensor platform, Profico, which was responsible for creating a mobile application for citizens, and Furia, which enabled installation and activation of field sensors.
+Partners of Hrvatski Telekom were Mobilisis, manufacturers of smart sensors for vehicle detection and traffic patterns, as well as the Internet of Things (IoT) sensor platform, Profico, who created a mobile application for citizens, and Furia, which enabled installation and activation of field sensors.

 “Even in technologically advanced countries, there is no such a comprehensive project of smart parking realized on the most modern NB-IoT network whose experience we could follow.
 So, we believe many will follow ours.
 Hrvatski Telekom is strategically oriented toward the construction of smart cities and their digital transformation, which includes the use of modern technologies to increase the quality of life of citizens, optimize local resources, and develop entrepreneurship,” pointed out Saša Kramar, Member of the HT Management Board and Chief Operating Officer Business.

-The sensors installed at each parking place in the city can accurately detect when there is a car there, whether a particular place is free or occupied, and that information is then sent to a central location and a free application available to citizens.
-Taking into account the number of sensors and the fact that they are placed all over Dubrovnik, it is one of the largest integrated solutions for smart parking on the Narrowband IoT (NB-IoT) network in the world and the largest project in the segment of smart cities in Croatia and the region.
+Sensors are installed at each of the cities parking space allowing the system to accurately detect when a space is free or not, the data is sent to a central location and drivers are able to access the information through a free app.
+The Dubrovnik project is one of the largest integrated solutions for smart parking on the Narrowband IoT (NB-IoT) network in the world and the largest project in the segment of smart cities in Croatia.

-For sensors to be more efficient and cost-effective, and the smart parking solution sustainable in the long run, it was developed on the NB-IoT network of Hrvatski Telekom.
+The NB-IoT network from Hrvatski Telekom allowed the project’s sensors to be more efficient and cost-effective, and as a result, increasing the projects sustainable and future-proofing.
 This network is based on the global industry standard for mobile networks and enables the connection of an extremely high number of connected IoT devices.
 It features excellent coverage, low cost, high signal quality, and a high level of security and reliability in line with global telecommunications standards in mobile networks.